 What a week Jesus was experiencing!
 There was so much to do, so much to prepare for, so much teaching to accomplish.

-I love that Jesus took a day to rest before his final work began.
-We can learn a lot about rest from him.
+We can learn a lot about rest from Jesus.
 Don’t we all have those times in your life when you’re just busy, busy, busy?
 Your mind and body can’t go 100 miles an hour without a time of recharging.

 •Spend a bit of time today and use this Holy Week devotional to recharge.
 You may find that it gives you even more strength and focus when you go back to your tasks.
 God promises to give us refreshment when we spend time with him.